 I felt some dread at this announcement.
 Bringing the Warp and Rumlar together doesn’t bode well for the Imperium.
 But what the heck.
 After all, the point of this narrative campaign is to let our hobby adventure spiral out of control and take us in directions we never intended.

 So, I jumped in with both feet.
-We played the battle (battle report to come), and I wrote up this top-secret memo to provide a suitable background for the serendipitous new direction for the Hegira campaign.
+We played the battle (click here for battle report), and I wrote up this top-secret memo to provide a suitable background for the serendipitous new direction for the Hegira campaign.

 And I have no doubt that this seemingly random and somewhat trivial decision will have long-term repercussions.
 I just don’t know what they’ll be yet.
 Stay tuned.